rociojalifi/rociojalifi/contents/blog/inslulin-and-growth-hormone/index.md

 ## Key points

 1. The benefits of exercise actually occur 24 to 48 hours after your exercise in a deep sleep.
 So part of a good strategy is getting good sleep.

 1. You need to minimize the insulin while you sleep and this will have an effect on maximizing growth hormone during sleep.
 There should be a gap of at least 3 hours or so between your last meal and your sleep.

 1. If you are not in the exceptions that I mentioned at the beginning of the article, and only interested in average health benefits, I recommend you consume healthy carbs with fiber, healthy fats, and a moderate amount of protein in breakfast.

 1. Strategize intelligently your last meal of the day if you are planning to exercise before breakfast.

-1. Eat fibre!
+1. Eat fiber!
 They are in vegetables, fruits, seeds, nuts, legumes, and whole grains

 1. GH is trigger by exercise, sleep, and low levels of insulin.
 Focus on improving these to maximize your goals!

 ## Final thoughts